jaliagag/linux_2020/dxc.md

 - go to bottom: G
 - quit: q

-Environmental variables store informacion; ypically uppercase.
+Environmental variables store informacion; yypically uppercase.

 PATH: it's an environment variable, controls the command search path and contains a list of directories that are separated by a comma.
 When you type a command at the prompt and press enter, that command is searched for in the directories that are listed in the PATH environment variable.